narib/GNBF6010/README.md

 The errornous hla type in original raw dataset also recorded in the excel as the last worksheet.

 6) Linux Evaluation Journal
-This is a journal of my evalation process. e.g. my testing commands, failures, error encountered, retries results etc.
+This is a journal of my evaluation process. e.g. my testing commands, failures, error encountered, retries results etc.

 File ALL1234-DATA-MiSv3.xlsx and ALL1234output_withExceptionHandling are examples of my results, may be ignored them! last updated 2021 May 22